EricRohlfs/jetbot_wiki/Examples.md

 Create something entirely new!

-* Copy and modify the collision avoidance example for your own project
+* Modify the collision avoidance example for your own project
 * Try out some new hardware with Jetson Nano.
 It's easy with [Jetson GPIO](#) and [Adafruit Blinka](#)

 Share it with us